Structural biology and biochemistry

 We use biophysical techniques such as X-ray crystallography and NMR spectroscopy, together with computer simulations and modelling techniques, to understand at an atomic level how proteins and peptides interact with themselves and other cellular components such as lipids and sugars to form functional complexes.

-We use biochemical and molecular biology approaches to probe differences in protein expression, interactions, or activity associated with different disease states.
+We use biochemical and molecular biology approaches to probe differences in protein expression, interactions or activity associated with different disease states.

-Theme leader: Assoc Prof Michael Landsberg
+Theme leader: A/Prof Michael Landsberg

 Research disciplines